 Gunnerus Sustainability Award to Carl Folke

-Professor Carl Folke has been awarded the 2017 Gunnerus Award in Sustainability Science for his outstanding scientific work to promote sustainable development globally.
+On October 19th, Professor Carl Folke received the 2017 Gunnerus Award in Sustainability Science for his outstanding scientific work to promote sustainable development globally.

 The Royal Norwegian Society of Sciences and Letters (DKNVS) and NTNU established the international Gunnerus Sustainability Award, which confers a prize of NOK 1 million (approximately USD 130,000), plus a gold medal and diploma.